dalong0514/readnotes/20190201读书笔记/2019562The-Innovation-AlgorithmR00.md

 ### 02. Simon Litvin

-The Word that Became Action: About G. Altshuller's The Innovation Algorithm
+The Word that Became Action: About G. Altshuller's The Innovation Algorithm.

-「In the beginning was the word . . . .」
+In the beginning was the word......

 In 1969, while still a student, I accidentally bought a book with a flashy title.
 It was devoted to a new area of knowledge — the methodology of innovation.